The Ultimate Guide to an East African Beach Safari

 Or simply indulge by the seashore with an evening cocktail or beach picnic featuring delicious delicacies prepared for you by skilled lodge chefs.

-Further down the coast, near the South African border, Ponto do Ouro and Ponto Mamoli are synonymous with luxurious serenity.
+Further down the coast, near the South African border, the Machangulo Peninsula is synonymous with luxurious serenity.
 A variety of resorts cater to all tastes.
 Enjoy strolling on the waterfront, explore enormous pinnacle reefs, or ride the waves on a paddleboard or surfboard.
-Whether you prefer Robinson Crusoe-like solitude as you wander barefoot along sumptuously soft beaches or being pampered with a massage in the fresh sea air, this segment of the southern Mozambique coast offers the height of relaxation.

 turquoise water washes up on beige sand fringed by green trees on a Seychelles Beach Safari